jpantao/cp-labs/README.md

 ```
 .
 ├── data             # experiment data and reports
-├── p01-montecarlo   # pi approximation by the montecarlo method (java)
+├── p01-montecarlo   # pi approximation by the montecarlo method (Java)
-├── p02-montecarlo   # pi approximation by the montecarlo method (c - pthread)
+├── p02-montecarlo   # pi approximation by the montecarlo method (C - pthread)
-├── p03-openmp       # pi approximation by the montecarlo method (c - OpenMP)
+├── p03-openmp       # pi approximation by the montecarlo method (C - OpenMP)
 ├── scripts          # scripts to run the experiments
 ├── LICENSE
 └── README.md        # this file